Skip to main content

 How Do Colleges Evaluate GPAs?

-Grades are an important component of the admissions process—after all, your GPA is often the first thing an admission committee sees, and it can affect whether or not your application is even read by admissions officers.
+Grades play a crucial role in the admissions process.
+Your GPA is often the first thing admissions committees review, and it can determine whether your application is even considered.

-Many colleges, particularly prestigious schools, use a screening tool called the Academic Index (AI) to quickly evaluate thousands of applications and screen out academically unqualified applicants.
-A student’s AI is a calculation that boils their overall academic performance—GPA and test scores—down to a single numerical score, which is compared against a school’s average admissions profile to determine whether their application is read.
+Many colleges, particularly prestigious schools, use a screening tool called the Academic Index (AI) to quickly evaluate thousands of applications and filter out academically unqualified applicants.
+A student’s AI is a calculation that condenses their overall academic performance—GPA and test scores—into a single numerical score, which is compared against a school’s average admissions profile to determine whether their application is read.

-That said, college admissions committees know that GPA varies from high school to high school.
+That said, college admissions committees understand that GPAs vary between high schools.
 Because of this variance, before computing a student’s AI, admissions committees will recalculate applicant GPAs using their own grading systems.

 Some colleges give more weight to honors and AP classes, while others count only core courses like English, math, science, history, and foreign languages, eliminating electives from GPA.
-Admissions committees may also take a high school’s difficulty into account.
+Admissions committees may also factor in the difficulty of a high school.
 School difficulty refers to things such as a school’s reputation for grade deflation or inflation.

 Which Colleges Accept a 3.7 GPA?